dssg/bikeshare/web/README.md

 This directory contains the web app which shows a map of the current and predicted loads on bike stations.

-The app is built on Flask (Python minimalist web framework) and uses external libraries such as Mapbox and Bootstrap.
+The app is built on Flask (Python minimalist web framework) and uses external libraries Mapbox and Bootstrap.

+## Prediction Set up

+Run `predictions.py` which outputs `cache.p`.

 ## How To Run The Flask Web App
 ````